joshspeagle/dynesty/docs/source/dynamic.rst

 samples tracing out the typical set.
 Instead, the most samples are allocated in prior-dominated regions to help constrain the exact location :math:`\ln X_i` where the typical set is located.
-As expected, the default case effectively comprimises between these two behaviors.
+As expected, the default case effectively compromises between these two behaviors.

 This behavior can be made even more apparent by examining where samples are allocated on trace plots: